Differentially Private Oblivious RAM: Differentially Private ORAM

 This framework for ORAMs is constructed with complete security at its core~\cite{pathoram,ringoram,gentryoramSC,burstoram} and there is no natural way to extend this to incorporate a statistical privacy notion.
-Hence, we introduce and formalize the following statistical notion of an ORAM: \emph{differentially private ORAM}.\footnote{For the rest of the paper, we shall use DP-ORAM to mean a differentially private ORAM}
+Hence, we introduce and formalize a statistically private ORAM viz., \emph{differentially private ORAM (DP-ORAM)}.